Ankush-Nandal/Polling-API/README.md

 Task: Need to create an API where anyone can create questions with options and also add votes to it

 ---
-'install'npm intall' to install npm, or 'npm start' for start the application.
+' run `npm install` to install npm, or `npm start` for start application' ' or use `node index.js` to start'
-'or use'node index.js' to start the application.
 ' run `npm audit fix` to fix them, or `npm audit` for details'

 ## Features